MrKumaran/macOS-Shortcut-Automations/Idea.md

 Turn on Focus mode, reduce brightness, mute notifications, and show a message that says “Deep Work Mode: On”.
 *(No script/template yet)*

+---

+### 11. Real-time File Organizer Based on File Type
+Automatically move newly added files into folders like "Images", "Videos", or "Documents" based on file type.
+Uses a Shortcut for organizing and Automator to trigger it when files are added.
+*(Prompt Template Available)*